 A repayment term refers to the length of time borrowers have to repay their loan.
-A personal loan's repayment term can vary between one and ten years, depending on the lender.
+A personal loan's repayment term is typically between one and 10 years, depending on the lender.

 How does my credit score affect my offer?

-Because personal loans are often unsecured, they may come with higher APRs.
+Because personal loans are often unsecured, they may come with higher APRs than other types of loans.
 With unsecured loans, lenders tend to pay extra attention to a borrower's credit score.

-The lower a borrower's credit score is, the more they'll have to pay in APR.
+The lower a borrower's credit score is, the more they'll have to pay in interest.
 Lower credit scores can lead to APRs in the double digits.

-Loan rates differ by lender, but often opting for a secured loan can help lower APR, even for someone with bad credit.
-In some cases, secured loans can offer up to 8% less in APR than unsecured loans.
+Loan rates differ by lender, but opting for a secured loan can often help lower APR, even for someone with bad credit.
+In some cases, secured loans can offer up to 6 percent less in APR than unsecured loans.

-What’s the difference between fixed-rate and variable interest?
+What’s the difference between fixed and variable interest?

-Depending on the loan and the lender, you may have a choice between fixed rate (which stays the same over the life of the loan) or variable (which can rise or fall depending on changes in the market).
+Depending on the loan and the lender, you may have a choice between a fixed rate (which stays the same over the life of the loan) and a variablehttps://www.bankrate.com/loans/personal-loans/home-improvement/ rate (which can rise or fall depending on changes in the market).